linkedin/css-blocks/packages/css-blocks/README.md

 * `outputMode`: type `cssBlocks.OutputMode`.
 Currently defaults to and must be `cssBlocks.OutputMode.BEM`.
 Other output modes will be defined soon.
-* `interoperableCSS`: type `boolean`.
-When set to true, an `:exports` ruleset is generated providing local names that can be used from JS or in other CSS files that are [InteroperableCSS](https://github.com/css-modules/icss) compatible.
-  The following names are exported:
-  * `block` is exported with the name of the block.
-  * State names: the name of the state.
-E.g. `[state|foo]` is exported as `foo`.
-  * Exclusive State names: the name of the state group is prefixed to the state name with a dash.
-E.g. `[state|theme=light]` is exported as `theme-light`.
-  * Class names: The name of the classes.
-E.g. `.foo` is exported as `foo`.
-Note that these can conflict with state names, it is left to the developer to avoid collisions if using interoperable CSS.
-  * Class substates: The name of the class is prefixed to the state name separated by a double dash.
-E.g. `.foo[state|visible]` is exported as `foo--visible`.

 WIP: Detecting Unused Styles
 ----------------------------